-This document presents the results of the integrity and continuity analysis for GPS against ICAO requirements for the period of 1 January 2014 to 31 March 2014.
+This document presents the results of the integrity and continuity analysis for GPS against ICAO requirements for the period of 1 January 2015 to 31 March 2015.
 The objectives of the integrity and continuity analysis are to compare the measured performance to applicable ICAO SARPs in Annex 10 Volume 1 [RD.1], covering the following parameters [AD.1]:

 - Accuracy;

 - Integrity;

-- · Continuity;
+- Continuity:

 - Availability.

 Assuming fault free receiver performance conforming to TSO-C129 specification.
-The performance is analysed according to [AD.1] and [AD.2] using raw data recorded at the OSi site MLGR, which is centrally located in Ireland.
+The performance is analysed according to [AD.1] and [AD.2] using raw data recorded at the OSi site SLGO.